Prediction Task Performance Measure

 Jump to search

-An Prediction Task Performance Measure is a performance measure for prediction tasks (to quantify erroneous prediction rates).
+A Prediction Task Performance Measure is a performance measure for prediction tasks that quantifies prediction error rates and prediction accuracy.

 - Context:

-- It can (often) be calculated by a Predictive Performance Measuring System.
+- It can (typically) be calculated by a Predictive Performance Measuring System using test data or validation data.

-- It can range from being a Classification Performance Measure to being a Ranking Performance Measure to being a Numeric Prediction Performance Measure.
+- It can range from being a Classification Performance Measure to being a Ranking Performance Measure to being a Numeric Prediction Performance Measure, depending on its prediction task type.

 - Example(s):